 “Personal Data” has the meaning set out in Schedule 2.
 (Handling of Request Personal Data).

 “Platform” means the software as a service e-commerce solution provided by Slerp that allows for, amongst other things, the online placing of, and fulfilment of, orders.

-“Pricing Plan” means the monthly fees, commissions or charges applicable to a Partner for the use of the Platform for the agreed Term and as set out in the Order Form.
+“Pricing Plan” means the monthly fees, commissions or charges applicable to a Partner for the use of the Platform for the agreed Term and as set out in the Partner Agreement.

 “Request Personal Data” is any Personal Data that is contained in an Order Request, a Delivery Request, an Order Acceptance, or an Order Rejection and it shall be handled by a party in accordance with the terms of Schedule 2 (Handling of Request Personal Data).

 “Security Breach” has the meaning set out In paragraph 4(d)(Iii) of Schedule 2.